albertfrantz/Kickstarter-Success-Analysis/README.md

 Regression results of all three models can be found below in table 3.
 More clear findings can be found in the conclusion section.

+# things to do: import photos, results, predictions, conclusion
 # Predictions

 # Conclusion